 A Prayer for a Father Who Has Passed Away

 Grief does not follow a schedule.
-You may have lost your dad years ago or just recently — either way, there are moments when the missing rushes back without warning.
+Grief hits in waves.
+The ache of losing a father can rush back without warning, even years later.
 We cannot go back.
 But we can bring our grief to the One who conquered death — and who promises to make all things new.

 “He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away.”– Revelation 21:4 (ESV)